dhis2/dhis2-docs-implementation/content/implementation/server-hosting.md

 ### Security
 Its always useful to have security in mind at the outset.
 Practically this might mean that you have budgeted for:
 1. a security officer as part of the core team.
 A major part of the role of the security officer will be to make a security management plan, eg. following the guidelines of ISO27001.
-2. internal or preferably external audit of the system annually There is more detail on security in this guide in its own section (link?).
+2. internal or preferably external audit of the system annually.
+There is more detail on security in this guide in its [own section](#security-considerations).
 ### Backups and archiving
 The detailed considerations here should derive from the security plan and be setup according to the installation process.
 We draw special attention here because, in our experience over the years, the most common "disasters" we see relate to inadequate backups, often leading to irrevocable data loss.